Charanyash/Practice_ML/README.md

 # Practice_ML
-In this repo, I trained a ML model which predicts the credits of a person   to get experience on
+In this repo, I trained a ML model with help of Logistic Regression which classifies whether a person is eligible to take loan or not.